 I resigned in early 2015 from working full time as a Private Investigator/Legal Assistant.
 Yes, a PI.
 I was in office mostly and basically ran the biz (that’s what they told me)…but I got to do the fun stuff on occasion, too.
 Never a dull moment.
-I now sling drinks full time as a Bartender to fund sleeping single in a double bed.
-This allows me more time with my littlest boy until he starts school full time in 2016 and less of a cost for childcare.
-It’s my sanity…my “adult” time.
+I now sling drinks part time as a Bartender and full time as a sales administrator to fund sleeping single in a double bed.
+The restaurant is my sanity…my “adult” time.
 I get out of the house, I make some money and I get to socialize with big people…and pay the bills!

 And the most complicated and messy part.
 How I came to be a single Mom of four?
 Not cut and dry.
 But here’s the condensed version…if that’s possible: